 Their future takes form, growing between dense trees

-Where a single seed of epigenetic memory shapes all life
+Allowing a single seed of epigenetic memory to shape all life

-But when Their world becomes covered in snow, buried
+But eventually their world becomes covered in snow, buried

-Beneath piles of leaves who await the rotting,
+Beneath the corpses of leaves who suffered autumn’s rotting,

-From spring, They will return home- to the earth
+With spring, and They return home- to Earth

 Leave a comment